syscl/M3800/README.md

 Change Log
 ----------------

+2016-4-3

+- Fixed an issue that light indicator of front facing camera will not turn off after accessing it. (c) syscl/lighting/Yating Zhou

 2016-3-30

 - Added the latest version of DisplayLink kext for enable the power of usb3.0 docking station on DELL Precsion M3800/XPS 15(9530).